jrvafiades-netizen/healenium-appium-java/README.md

 ### Overall information
-Healenium-Appium example demos java project to test both web app and native apps using Appium.
+Healenium-Appium example demonstrates a Java project to test the Plymouth Rock Assurance Android mobile app using Appium and Healenium for self-healing test automation.

 ### Compatibility with OSs

-Support: Android Web, Android native app, IOS Web.
+Support: Android native app testing (Plymouth Rock Assurance).

-> Unfortunately, Healenium-Appium doesn't support IOS native apps at present.
-> But we plan to release to support IOS apps in the near future.
+> This project is specifically designed to test the Plymouth Rock Assurance Android mobile application.

 ### Prerequisites